About this I Ching translation

 You can buy the I Ching as an eBook (a PDF file).
 This gives you access to all the text (the website limits the number of consultations you can do).
 The eBook contains, additionally to what's on the website, advice on forming questions, and it does contain an appendix with the Images.

 The I Ching oracle is now also available as software for installation on a Windows computer.
-It is available with and without a Journal to enter notes about your I Ching readings.
+It comes with a Journal to enter notes about your I Ching readings.
 The software has some more features than the consultation on this website, like an extended I Ching text for your readings.